emmanuelframos/design-patterns/README.md

 That is, hard-wired requests should be avoided.
 - It should be possible to configure an object (that invokes a request) with a request.

+#### Chain of Responsibility
+Defines a chain of receiver objects having the responsibility, depending on run-time conditions, to either handle a request or forward it to the next receiver on the chain (if any).

+**Solve problems like:**
+- Coupling the sender of a request to its receiver should be avoided.
+- It should be possible that more than one receiver can handle a request.

 ### Dependencies
 ```